oauthstuff/draft-oauth-par/main.md

 given in JAR [@!I-D.ietf-oauth-jwsreq], section 10.2, clause (d) on request URI entropy.

 ## Open Redirection
-An attacker could try register a redirect URI pointing to a site under his control in order to obtain authorization codes or launch other attacks towards the user.
+An attacker could try to register a redirect URI pointing to a site under his control in order to obtain authorization codes or launch other attacks towards the user.
 The authorization server MUST only accept new redirect URIs in the pushed authorization request from authenticated clients.

 ## Request Object Replay
 An attacker could replay a request URI captured from a legitimate authorization request.
 In order to cope with such attacks, the authorization server SHOULD make the request URIs one-time use.